The Rule of 72: A Simple Tool to Understand the Power of Compounding

 This demonstrates the exponential nature of compounding.
 Growth builds upon prior growth.

 The earlier disciplined investing begins, the more opportunity there is for compounding to work over time.
-Of course, actual outcomes depend on market performance, contributions, withdrawals, and risk exposure.

 The Reverse Rule: Inflation’s Impact